defenseunicorns/uds-core/docs/reference/configuration/ingress.md

 You can then either use environment variables (`UDS_ADMIN_TLS_CERT`, `UDS_ADMIN_TLS_KEY`, `UDS_TENANT_TLS_CERT`, and `UDS_TENANT_TLS_KEY`) or a config file to configure the certs for each gateway.
 These values should be base64 encoded strings of the TLS certificate and key for the admin and tenant gateways respectively.

 :::note
-The values you provide for `TLS_CERT` configuration values should include both your specific domain cert (i.e. `*.uds.dev`) as well as the full chain of certs back to a trusted root CA (concatenated together).
-If you do not provide the full chain you may experience unexpected behavior with certain applications as not all container images will trust intermediate certificates by default.
+The `TLS_CERT` configuration values must include your specific domain certificate (e.g., `*.uds.dev`) **and** the full certificate chain leading up to a trusted root Certificate Authority (CA), concatenated together.
+Failing to include the full chain can result in unexpected behavior with certain applications, as some container images may not inherently trust intermediate certificates.
 :::

 Domain should be set via your [uds-config](https://uds.defenseunicorns.com/reference/cli/quickstart-and-usage/#variables-and-configuration) file using the shared key to override the Zarf Domain Variable (see example `uds-config.yaml` below).